Commonwealth Campuses Future

 Decision Making & Governance FAQs

-What role does the Board of Trustees play in closure decisions?
+What role does the Pennsylvania secretary of education play in this process?

 Resources